khoaminhngm/StuddyBuddy-that-gets-you-and-your-prof/README.md

 # StudyBuddy – AI Tutoring Chatbot

-StudyBuddy is your AI-powered learning partner 🤖.
+StudyBuddy is your AI-powered learning partner.
 It reads your lecture PDFs, understands the content, and answers your questions — in any language, about any topic from your slides.

 ---